PavelStsefanovich/password-manager/README.md

 2. Extract files from zip package:
    + On Windows: extraction directory will be used as installation directory.
    + On MacOS: extraction directory is temporary, files can be extracted anywhere
-   + On Linux: you guys have your own ways, so do what you want
+   + On Linux: you guys usually have your own ways, so do what you want

 3. Run installation script inside the extraction directory
    ```powershell